US Stock Market Closes Higher - UrduPoint

 US Stock Market Closes Higher

-New York, Jan 7 (UrduPoint / Pakistan Point News - 7th Jan, 2023 ) :The US stock market indexes rose, at the close of the trading session on the New York Stock Exchange.
+New York, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) ::The US stock market indexes rose, at the close of the trading session on the New York Stock Exchange.

 The Dow Jones Industrial Average closed up 700.53 points, equivalent to 2.13%, to close at 33630.61 points.
 The Nasdaq Composite Index rose 264.05 points, or 2.56%, to close at 10,569.29 points.